Ásdís Egilsdóttir

-Ásdís Egilsdóttir (born 1946) is a former professor in the Faculty of Icelandic and Comparative Cultural Studies at the University of Iceland.
+Ásdís Egilsdóttir (born 26 October 1946) is a former professor in the Faculty of Icelandic and Comparative Cultural Studies at the University of Iceland.

 Professional career

 Ásdís completed a BA degree in Icelandic, Library Science and French at the University of Iceland in 1970 and a Cand. mag. degree in Icelandic Literature in 1982.
 She worked at the Árni Magnússon Institute for Icelandic Studies during the period 1970–1989 and was furthermore a part-time lecturer at the University of Iceland until she was appointed Assistant Professor in Medieval Icelandic Literature in 1991.
-She was promoted to the position of Professor in 2009 and retired due to age at the end of October 2016.
+She was promoted to the position of Professor in 2009 and retired at the end of October 2016.

 Ásdís's research spans a wide field within Icelandic medieval literature, but the main emphases in her research are Nordic hagiography, translations and vernacular texts, masculinity and gender, writing and reading and literacy in the Middle Ages and memory studies.
 A collection of her articles, Fræðinæmi, was published on the occasion of her seventieth birthday in October 2016.
 The collection also includes her bibliography up until 2016.
 In addition to printed works, she has also held a number of lectures at Icelandic and foreign universities.
 Among her main works is Biskupa sögur II (e.
 Stories of Bishops II), which is a detailed edition of Hungurvaka, Þorláks saga as well as books of miracles and Páls saga, with a thorough introduction and notes. Ásdís has sought to relate historiography on Icelandic saints to international hagiography tradition and has written articles on this subject.
 A few of them are published in Fræðinæmi. Ásdís is a pioneer in studies of masculinity in Icelandic medieval literature.
 Here, she has discussed varied manifestations of masculinity and the demands that society placed on men in the Middle Ages.
 These demands and stories of young men during their formative years are covered in the article “Kolbítur verður karlmaður” (e.
 Male Cinderella Becomes a Man), which is printed in Fræðinæmi.
 She has also contributed to memory research in the article “From Orality to Literacy” where memoria artificialis is discussed, methods that medieval people used to learn by heart and metaphors that are drawn from these methods. Ásdís pointed out that this type of figurative language was used in Jóns saga helga.
 The article is printed in Fræðinæmi.
 Along with Dagný Kristjánsdóttir, Professor of Icelandic Literature, and Bryndís Benediktsdóttir, Professor of Communication Studies in the Faculty of Medicine, Ásdís took the initiative in starting teaching Literature within the Faculty of Medicine.
 Here, literary texts are used to increase understanding of patients’ circumstances and emotions.
 Later, Bergljót Soffía Kristjánsdóttir, Professor of Icelandic Literature, and Guðrún Steinþórsdóttir, Doctoral student, joined the group and this teaching and research field has been considerably strengthened.